Mandarin Fitness Weight Loss

 Talk to the police if you have suspicions of a romance fraud.
 Firstly, DO NOT SEND MONEY to anyone you have never met or don’t know.
 Secondly, take time to think about the conversations rationally.
 Thirdly, never feel ‘silly’ for having fallen for the charms of the scammers.
 Finally, do contact Lincolnshire Police if you have concerns.

-Getting a text, Messenger or WhatsApp message from a ‘family member’ who is urgently in need of money and help will obviously make you concerned.
+Family fraud can happen very quickly and out of the blue.
+Because of this it’s important to share some basic information to help prevent you from becoming a victim: Getting a text, Messenger or WhatsApp message from a ‘family member’ who is urgently in need of money and help will obviously make you concerned.
 They may be calling from an unusual phone number but explain it away as (part of the scam) having their phone stolen or confiscated…

 Crime prevention in Lincolnshire by LincsConnect the Lincolnshire blogger LincsBlogger